Home / All Documents / Photo Driving Licence (Photocard Number Requirements)

 photo driving licence

-How To Take A Driving Licence Photo On Your Phone Correctly?
+How To Take A Driving Licence Photo On Your Phone That Passes First Time

-4. Composition – centre your face, leave a small gap above the head, and ensure the shoulders are visible.
+4. Framing.
+Centre your head, leave a small gap above the crown, and make sure your shoulders are visible but not dominant.

-5. File size – the final JPEG should be between 50 KB and 10 MB, with a resolution of at least 600 dpi.
+5. File specs.
+JPEG format, between 50 KB and 10 MB, at least 600 dpi.
+Most modern phone cameras produce files in the 2-5 MB range, which is fine.

 Download The Complete Photocard Licence Checklist